irony/sthlm.js-heroku/README.md

 Set up heroku-vagrant
 ===================

-    vagrant init heroku
+    vagrant init

-## Change machine settings and apply a local or global ip-adress in the Vagrantfile
+## Change machine settings and apply a local or global ip-adress in the Vagrantfile.
+Also add these lines to get a heroku-style linux:

+    Vagrant::Config.run do |config|
+      config.vm.box = "heroku"
+      config.vm.box_url = "http://dl.dropbox.com/u/1906634/heroku.box"
+    end

+And run vagrant up.
+The box will be downloaded and imported for you.

     vagrant up

 ## Set up SSH keys